Kentucky principal in 'man pageant' photos sued over handling of serious 2019 field trip incident

 A Kentucky principal who took part in a homecoming event involving students performing lap dances on staff is being sued for improperly chaperoning a school trip where a student was allegedly raped by another student.

-Court records from Perry Circuit Court in Kentucky show that Donald "Happy" Mobelini and two Hazard High School teachers were sued in 2019 for not properly chaperoning a trip to Washington, D.C and New York City where the rape allegedly took place, according to Lexington Herald-Leader.
+Court records from Perry Circuit Court in Kentucky show that Donald "Happy" Mobelini and two Hazard High School teachers were sued in 2019 for not properly chaperoning a trip to Washington, D.C. and New York City, where the rape allegedly took place, according to Lexington Herald-Leader.

 The Herald-Leader also reports that Mobelini was investigated twice in 2008 for incidents involving students and alcohol use.

 KENTUCKY HIGH SCHOOL INVESTIGATING 'MAN PAGEANT' EVENT WITH LAP DANCES, HOOTERS OUTFITS